 Meals, gatherings, and private time are nearly always better on the deck when the weather is nice.
 So, make sure yours will hold up throughout the summer.
 Closely inspect it for rotten boards or other types of winter damage and replace any boards or parts that aren’t in good shape.

-Change the batteries in your smoke and CO2 detectors and test them out to make sure they’re working correctly.
+Change the batteries in your smoke and carbon monoxide detectors and test them out to make sure they’re working correctly.

 Check for frayed or chewed electrical cords or wires.

 Critters are often attracted to electrical cords and wires and can cause a lot of damage by chewing them.
 Replace any electrical cables that are frayed or damaged in any way..

 One of the best ways to ensure that your air is clean and healthy is by keeping your furnace in good working order.
 Have it inspected each year and change the filter regularly – starting with a new filter when you open up the house in the summer.